 STANDING TOGETHER TO MAKE PUBLIC EDUCATION EVEN BETTER THAN IMAGINED.

 The Parent Teacher Coalition of Delmarva is located in Salisbury, Maryland and made up of parents and teachers from Maryland, Delaware, and Virginia who have the common goal of setting high curriculum standards for all students on the Eastern Shore, by recognizing the gifts, talents and full potential of each and every child.
 This means that we must invest in our children's education in order to make it the best that they can be.
 We believe that this starts in the home with love, nurturing, and encouragement to set the high standard.
 We also believe that the school system at both the Maryland State and local level have a lot of work to do.
 They have an obligation to listen to the people, to be fully transparent, and to provide greater educational options for parents and students within the community.
 We stand together to hold them accountable.
-For those who send their child to private school or homeschool your child, we also stand by your side to make sure that regulation does not interfere with the quality, any specials needs, right of choice, and your religious liberties when it comes to the education of your child.
+For those who send their child to private school or homeschool their child, we also stand by your side to make sure that regulation does not interfere with the quality, any specials needs, right of choice, and your religious liberties when it comes to the education of your child.
 The Delmarva Parent Teacher Coalition operates as an independent organization, and not affiliated with the Parent Teacher Association (PTA).